SirMathhman/magmac/README.md

 ## Coding Style

-Magmac keeps nested loops and conditionals to at most two levels of indentation so the code stays readable.
+Magmac avoids nested loops entirely and keeps other nested structures to at most two levels of indentation so the code stays readable.